MansiMore99/Fitness-ChatBot-using-LLM-on-Google-Cloud-Platform/README.md

 <img width="1375" alt="Screenshot 2024-10-04 at 2 24 06 PM" src="https://github.com/user-attachments/assets/39043473-22b3-426f-9531-c1df5b141ed8">

+## 🤖 ChatBot which:

+* Answer all your general queries just like Gemini/ChatGpt
+* Additionally answer the queries related to your data.

 ## ✨ Features:

-* Workout Recommendations: Custom exercises based on your goals and fitness level 🏋️‍♂️
+* **Workout Recommendations:** Custom exercises based on your goals and fitness level 🏋️‍♂️
-* Nutrition Advice: Personalized meal plans and healthy eating tips 🍽️
+* **Nutrition Advice: **Personalized meal plans and healthy eating tips 🍽️
-* Progress Tracking: Keep track of your fitness milestones and achievements 📊
+* **Progress Tracking:** Keep track of your fitness milestones and achievements 📊

 ## 🚀 How It Works: